 Andreas has organized a Contemporary Tango Night as part of his festival “Ankunft: Neue Musik” with contemporary music and performace in the Hauptbahnhof, Berlin’s central train station, for the last 7 years, in collaboration with the Deutsche Bahn, Germany’s train company.
 For 2016 this festival has a new structure and is completely dedicated to Contemporary […more]

-The challenge facing every tango professional is how to attract new dancers.
+Sven Elze and Pedram Shahyar, Tango Kollektiv The challenge facing every tango professional is how to attract new dancers.
 We all have lots of ideas, and we know that most of them don’t work.
 If we had more students, the teachers wouldn’t need to compete, and most of our tango wars would go away.
-Sven and Pedram have some ideas, which are […more]
+Sven […more]

 For me authenticity is really important, but it’s authenticity for me, my logic, what I am doing.
 What I am teaching about tango makes sense.
 So that a student afterwards feels comfortable, feels logical, that they can use it, that they can understand it, practice it, get better.